Half Marathon Training

 What if I'm following a Runna or TrainingPeaks plan?

-How far out should I start using Signal before my race?
+How far out should I start using Cadence before my race?

 12–16 weeks is ideal.
-That gives Signal enough data to understand your patterns and give you meaningful race projections.
+That gives Cadence enough data to understand your patterns and give you meaningful race projections.
 Starting 4–6 weeks out still works — you'll just have less historical context.

 Is this useful for first-time half marathoners?

 Yes.
-Signal explains what the data means in plain language.
-You don't need to understand HRV or lactate threshold — Signal translates it into: 'Today is a good day to do your tempo.
+Cadence explains what the data means in plain language.
+You don't need to understand HRV or lactate threshold — Cadence translates it into: 'Today is a good day to do your tempo.
 Here's why.'

 Get early access